Titanium: Forming and forging

 Commercially pure flat product (sheet, plate) can be formed readily, but processing must take into account of the tendency of the metal to springback.
 This is especially true of certain high-strength alloys.
-Exposure to the oxygen in air at the elevated temperatures used in forging results in formation of an brittle oxygen-rich metallic surface layer called "alpha case" that worsens the fatigue properties, so it must be removed by milling, etching, or electrochemical treatment.
+Exposure to the oxygen in air at the elevated temperatures used in forging results in formation of a brittle oxygen-rich metallic surface layer called "alpha case" that worsens the fatigue properties, so it must be removed by milling, etching, or electrochemical treatment.
+The working of titanium may include friction welding, cryo-forging, and vacuum arc remelting.

 Applications

 Titanium is used in steel as an alloying element (ferro-titanium) to reduce grain size and as a deoxidizer, and in stainless steel to reduce carbon content.
 Titanium is often alloyed with aluminium (to refine grain size), vanadium, copper (to harden), iron, manganese, molybdenum, and other metals.
 Titanium mill products (sheet, plate, bar, wire, forgings, castings) find application in industrial, aerospace, recreational, and emerging markets.
 Powdered titanium is used in pyrotechnics as a source of bright-burning particles.